ibm-cloud-docs/EventStreams/eventstreams153.md

 * getting the Kafka Connect runtime running in an IKS cluster
 * starting the MQ Source Connector to copy messages from an IBM MQ source queue to a target Kafka topic in {{site.data.keyword.messagehub}}.

-The Connector copies messages from a source IBM MQ queue to a target Kafka topic.
+The MQ Source Connector connects to an IBM MQ queue manager and consumes MQ message data from an MQ queue.
+The Connector converts each MQ message into a Kafka record and sends the message to an {{site.data.keyword.messagehub}} Kafka topic.

 Complete the following steps to get set up:
 {: shortdesc}